waggle-sensor/summer2024/abraham/solar/README.md

 # General Information
 This folder contains the csv file used for training and the model training script.
 The dataset is comprised of image paths and their corresponding wattage value.
-The model I trained was a regression model that estimating the solar wattage based on a given sky face image.
+The model I trained was a regression model that estimated the solar wattage based on a given sky-face image.

 ## How To Get Data
 The dataset images can be found in /lcrc/project/waggle/summer_projects/summer2024/ruben_abraham.
 In this folder, you will see a zip file called "watt_model_dataset."